tempranova/citizen-engagement-web-toolkit/README.md

 Collaborate with the local tech community to develop project goals and/or a product roadmap.

 ## Getting Help or Reporting an Issue
-To report bugs/issues/feature requests, please file an [issue](https://github.com/BCDevExchange/garbage-day/issues).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/BCDevExchange/cemetery-information/issues).

 ## How to Contribute
 Pull requests are welcome.
-If you would like to contribute a package, please see our [CONTRIBUTING guidelines](https://github.com/BCDevExchange/garbage-day/blob/lm0625/CONTRIBUTING.md).
+If you would like to contribute a package, please see our [CONTRIBUTING guidelines](https://github.com/BCDevExchange/cemetery-information/blob/master/CONTRIBUTING.md).

 ## License
 Code, data and content in this repository are licensed under different licenses.

 - All code in the /code directory is licensed under the Apache License 2.0.
-See [LICENSE.Apache-2.0](https://github.com/BCDevExchange/garbage-day/blob/lm0625/code/LICENSE.Apache.2.0) in the appropriate directories.
-- Source data in /data directory is licensed under the Open Government License - British Columbia.
-See [LICENSE.BC-OGL-2.0](https://github.com/BCDevExchange/garbage-day/blob/lm0625/data/LICENSE.BC-OGL-2.0) in the appropriate directories.
+See [LICENSE.Apache-2.0](https://github.com/BCDevExchange/cemetery-information/blob/master/code/LICENSE.Apache.2.0) in the appropriate directories.